-This test provides information about the electrolytes present in the human body along with the calcium, chloride, magnesium, phosphorous, potassium, sodium among others.
-This test also measures the body’s bilirubin, albumin and creatinin levels.
-Bilirubin is formed when hemoglobin disintegrates in the human body, found in bile and food, excess could indicate jaundice.
+This test measures electrolytes in the body along with calcium, chloride, magnesium, phosphorus, potassium, and sodium among others.
+It also measures the body’s bilirubin, albumin and creatinine levels.
+Bilirubin is formed when hemoglobin breaks down, found in bile and food.
+High levels could indicate jaundice.

 This is the main protein in blood plasma, which is the clear part of the blood.
 Low levels may indicate issues with the liver, kidney, or nutrition.